mackstann/htpicker/README.markdown

 You can control htpicker by any combination of keyboard, joystick, or remote control.
 It only cares about 6 buttons: left, right, up, down, "select", and "back".
 Up and down scroll through menu choices.
 Right displays the options menu.
 Left closes it.
-"Select" and "back" should be self-explanatory.
+"Back" should be self-explanatory.
+"Select" is what you would generally think of as "OK" or "confirm" or "go".

 Keyboard Controls
 =================